-You must select the License/Certification option if you have a current, active, and unrestricted license or certification in a health or human services discipline that, within its scope of practice, allows you to conduct an assessment independently.
+You must select the License/Certification option if you have a current, active, and unrestricted license or certification in a health or human services discipline.
 License must be active through the last date of test administration.
 Licenses or certifications on probationary status will not be considered eligible unless documentation has been provided that all terms of the probation have been met.